The 18 Best Hikes on New Zealand's South Island

 The Routeburn Track is a 33 km (20.5 miles) one-way track that spans two national parks.
 It can take up to 5 days to trek through Fiordland National Park and Mount Aspiring National Park in this exciting alpine hike.

-Crossing over mountain peaks, through lush rainforest, past gushing waterfalls, and around stunning cliffs, this alpine hike is exciting for more than just the imaginable beauty.
+Crossing over mountain peaks, gushing waterfalls, and around stunning cliffs - this alpine hike is exciting for more than just the imaginable beauty.

 This track is also home to the only alpine parrot in the world.
 They are called the Kea, and they are super cheeky.